joedono/House-of-Z/09-the-anguisa-problem/01-preparing-to-leave.md

 ## Obtaining a Ship
 If the party elects to obtain a ship via their Queen's Boon, then it'll take one month to construct the ship.
 This can be used for downtime as the party likes: https://www.dndbeyond.com/sources/xgte/downtime-revisited#DowntimeActivities

-After a month's time, the Queen will offer them a choice between an unfurnished Brigantine that is seaworthy and in good repair, and a [Folding Boat](https://www.dndbeyond.com/magic-items/folding-boat).
+The Queen will make whatever sort of ship the party asks for, but it will take a month.
+She'll also offer them a [Folding Boat](https://www.dndbeyond.com/magic-items/folding-boat) that she had made.
 She'll take them down to the Giantvein River, which borders Loftran, to present the choice to the party.

 If they ask for something else, deal with it accordingly.